-Self Employment and Social Security Taxes for US Expats
+US Self Employment and Social Security Taxes for Expats Guide

 All Americans are required to file US taxes reporting their worldwide income, even if they live abroad.